01 of 10

 Beware of Scams

-I'm not sure what a "genuine fake" watch is, but I suspect it is the knockoff of a designer version that sells for a fraction of the designer price.
+We're not sure what a "genuine fake" watch is, but we suspect it is the knockoff of a designer version that sells for a fraction of the designer price.
 At least there is some truth in advertising here!

 But many other merchants have no intention of tipping you off to something that's less than forthright.
 Travel scam specialists are criminals who create all types of unscrupulous ways of separating you from your money.
 Beyond places of business, there are street thieves who are well-schooled in their scams.
 They prey on travelers who arrive jet-lagged or perhaps tired from a less-than-restful night train experience.
 Although these encounters rarely involve violence, it's important to know about scams that are common to your intended destinations, and learn from other travelers.
 Many of those folks speak up about the scams to which they've fallen victim, risking embarrassment to help you avoid a similar fate.Continue to 9 of 10 below.